yehonatan604/Finella-backend/README.md

    - A scheduled service (`src/services/automation.service.js`) queries due automations every minute
    - Emits events via Socket.IO to the specific user room
    - Updates `lastTriggeredAt` to avoid duplicate triggers
-7. **Error Handling**: NotFound and Error middleware in `common/middlewares` catch 404s and format all errors into JSON with proper status codes.

 ---